CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Predator and Prey (9, top) - Does the Great Archinotl get a 100-initiative extra turn in the round it's summoned?</b> No; summons don't get turns during the round in which they are summoned, including extra turns.</p>

 <p><b>What's the timing of the extra Attack 2 I gain from my "-1, Attack 2 Range 5" modifier cards?</b> These attacks are performed immediately after the attack in which you draw them, and after any retaliate you may suffer from it.
-They are considered "added effects" and are thus part of the attack ability you were already performing.
-Because of this, they will retain any bonuses (or penalties) you had for that attack ability (but not any bonuses or penalties you just had for one attack).
-Even though it's part of the same attack ability, you can attack enemies that were (or will be) targeted by the attack ability.</p>
+They are considered separate attack abilities, and therefore will not benefit from any bonuses that would only apply to one attack ability. <i>Note - this ruling was corrected 9/10/2025</i></p>

 </details>
 <br>